AnarchyTools/anarchytools.github.io/docs/overlays.md

   :name "Foo"
   :tasks {
     :foo {
       :overlays {
         :bar {
-                :compileOptions ["-D" "BAZ"]
+          :compile-options ["-D" "BAZ"]
         }
       }
     }
   }
 )
 ```

-Now when we build with `--overlay bar`, this will add `-D BAZ` to compile options for the `foo` task, but not for other tasks in our file.
+Now when we build with `--use-overlay bar`, this will add `-D BAZ` to compile options for the `foo` task, but not for other tasks in our file.

 # 'Always' overlay